tsunami643/blogdraft/_posts/2022-10-06-ti11-team-guide.md

 **How did this roster happen?**

+The replacement, 18 year old Russian 'Pure,' is a bit of a sore spot for people wanting to root for the team.
+Formerly playing for VP in EEU, [he drew a Russian militarist 'Z' on the minimap during a pause.](https://dotesports.com/dota-2/news/virtus-pro-dota-disqualified-dpc-regional-playoffs-pure-draws-z-on-mini-map) VP promptly released him a day later.
+[He later apologized upon joining Entity,](https://twitter.com/puredota187/status/1533128464244609025) but

 **How was their DPC year?** 615 points

 * **WEU DPC Tour 1 - _Division 2_** - 1st 🥇